 The rule of thumb limit for flat lift-out of beds is 10 tonnes total weight, although some tilt tables and transport methods used by precast plants allow greater sizes.
-These are always dependent on crane size and area on site.
+The possible weight and size always depend on crane size and area onsite.

 The maximum height of panels transported vertically in ‘A’ frames is generally between 4.0m and 4.5m.
 Length is determined by trailer configurations and is generally a maximum of 12m.
 Transportation limitations are set by state road authorities and may differ between states.